 The most significant pillar of Iceland's economy is fisheries, as it has been for centuries.
 Since the early 1980s, Iceland implemented a science-based quota system to manage this precious resource.
 Today, the country is a leading example of enforcing and maintaining sustainable fisheries.
 Other economic pillars are nature-based tourism and the development, building, and exporting of sustainable hydro and geothermal energy know-how for projects domestically and internationally.

 According to the UN Global Compact, the first six of the UN Global Compact's principles focus on this social dimension of corporate sustainability, of which human rights is the cornerstone.
 For decades, Iceland has enacted policies that support equality and human rights.
-Iceland consistently ranks highly in the United Nation's Human Development Index, is 1st in the Global Gender Gap Index, and is LGBTQ+ friendly for a more positive society.
+Iceland consistently ranks highly in theis 1st in the , and is for a more positive society.
 Furthermore, Iceland's unspoiled environment means plenty of clean air and water.
 Iceland ranks highly in political empowerment and educational attainment.
 Former president, Vigdís Finnbogadóttir was the first female democratically elected president in the world, and Jóhanna Sigurðardóttir, who served as Prime Minister of Iceland from 2009-2013, was the world's first openly gay Prime minister.
 It is no coincidence that Yoko Ono selected Iceland for the Imagine Peace Tower—Iceland has been in first place on the Global Peace Index since 2011.
 Icelanders rank highly on the OECD Better life index for employment averages.
 According to the World Database of Happiness, Icelanders report high Average Happiness and the number of Happy Life Years.

 Calculate your Carbon Footprint